 Final Rental Agreement (or closed rental contract)

 The contract or receipt given when the vehicle is returned to the rental agency.
-It should reflect the cardholder’s name, the intended rental dates, the actual rental dates, the card used to pay for the rental, the cost of the rental, the make and model of the vehicle rented (and if exchanged for a second vehicle at the time of incident, this should reflect information for the a second vehicle), insurance selections made by the renter.
+It should reflect the cardholder’s name, the intended rental dates, the actual rental dates, the card used to pay for the rental, the cost of the rental, the make and model of the vehicle rented (and if exchanged for a second vehicle at the time of incident, this should reflect information for the second vehicle), insurance selections made by the renter.
+Click here to see a sample of this document.

 Final Repair Bill